5 Outbursts I've (Accidentally) Made at The Movies

 The Dark Knight Rises

-Before my love of Captain America, only two superheroes occupied my fangirl heart (Batman and Wonder Woman).
-Christopher Nolan's franchise starring my favorite actor Christian Bale was a dream come true.
+Before my love of Captain America, only two superheroes occupied my fangirl heart Batman and Wonder Woman.
+As a teen growing up, Christopher Nolan's franchise starring my favorite actor Christian Bale was a dream come true.
 The Dark Knight Rises was so huge, not just because of the mega-cast but thinking it'd be the last Batman movie.
-My sister and I attended a sold-out showing of a marathon screening the whole trilogy.
-For six hours I feared Bruce Wayne's death and was so mad when it seemed like he was going to die in the last movie.
-What else could a girl do but yell "Batman can't die!" and then turn to my sister to whisper, "What the ***?"?
-When he turned out alive and happy, some other people in the theater hollered, so I didn't feel entirely alone.... *sigh of relief*
+To see the final entry of his trilogy, my sister and I attended a sold-out showing of a marathon screening all three films.
+For six hours I feared Bruce Wayne's death and was so mad when it seemed like he was going to die.
+What else could a girl do but yell "Batman can't die!" and then turn to my sister to whisper, "What the ***?" when he turned out alive and happy.
+Some other people hollered, so I didn't feel entirely alone.... *sigh of relief*

 War of the Worlds

-One summer, my family decided to go to a drive-in theatre.
-It's something we hadn't done before, but a double feature of Bad News Bears and War of the Worlds seemed like a good combination - the first made us laugh, the second scared the pants off of everyone.
+One summer, my family decided to go to a drive-in theatre set on top of a hill in the middle of nowhere.
+There wasn't a lot of nearby traffic to distract you, so anything can make you feel on edge.
+A double feature of Bad News Bears and War of the Worlds seemed like a good combination - the first made us laugh, the second scared the pants off of everyone.
 Well, at least me.
 When the aliens arrive to destroy the world, a huge cello-like sound billows out.
-With the drive-in theatre on top of a hill in the middle of nowhere at night time, it was so creepily serene because nothing could disturb or distract you from the movies playing.
-Soooo, when a loud roaring noise came from somewhere in the dark just as the alien pods ascended on-screen, I screamed, "OMG, ARE THEY HERE?!"
+Soooo, at a pivotal moment of the movie when a loud roaring noise came out of nowhere under the absolute cover of darkness just as the alien pods ascended on-screen, I screamed, "OMG, ARE THEY HERE?!"
 Ummm, nope.
 Just a motorcyclist rolling by.

-I don't remember how my mom got me to see Spirit: Stallion of the Cimarron.
+I don't remember how my mom forced me to see Spirit: Stallion of the Cimarron.
 I can't say if it's a bad movie or not, just that it was really annoying and I'm pretty sure I wanted to see a superhero movie instead.
-That said, the story revolves around a poor horse who just wants freedom,but again and again and again, men capture him to break Spirit down.
-Add Matt Damon narrating in a very drawl uninteresting voice, and it's a recipe for frustration.
+That said, the story revolves around a poor horse who just wants freedom,but again and again and again, men capture Spirit to break him down as Matt Damon's narration drawls on and on.
+It was a recipe for disaster.
 About an hour into the movie, I remember yelling, "OMG, leave the damn horse alone!"
 Even though it's a children's flick, there weren't any families around.
-So no harm, no foul!
+So no harm, no foul this time!

 Pirates of the Carribean: The Black Pearl

 Oh, the days when Pirates was so, so good.
-Surprisingly, when we went to see the first installment, hardly anyone was at the theater even on a matinee during the weekend.
+Surprisingly, when we went to see the first installment, nobody was at the theater even on a matinee during the weekend.
 So I didn't feel too bad at the end screaming "Noooooo!" when it looked like Captain Barbossa stabbed Jack Sparrow.
-Of course, Jack's got literal lifesavers up his sleeve so everything was cool and no harm was done.
+Of course, Jack's got literal lifesavers up his sleeve so everything was cool.
 But given the recent string of failed sequels, should we have just said bon voyage a long time ago?....

 Pirates of the Caribbean: Dead Man's Chest